nimakarimipour/WALAWiki/Pointer-Analysis.md

 `InstanceKey` *I* if and only if the pointer analysis indicates that *P* may point to *I*.
-There is an edge from an `InstanceKey` *I* to a `PointerKey` *P* if and only if *P* represents a field of an object instance modelled by *I*, or *P* represents the array contents of array instance *I*.
+There is an edge from an `InstanceKey` *I* to a `PointerKey` *P* if and only if *P* represents a field of an object instance modeled by *I*, or *P* represents the array contents of array instance *I*.

 For example, given a `HeapGraph` *h*, suppose you want to know all the